Chi-teck/drupal-lemp/README.md

  --name $PROJECT_NAME \
   attr/drupal-lemp
 ```
 The IP address may be whatever you like but make sure it belongs the subnet you created before.
-It can be helpful to map the IP address to a hostname using hosts file.
+It can be helpful to map the IP address to a hostname using system hosts file.
 ```
 172.28.0.1 example.local
 ```